legumeinfo/ShinyCell2/README.md

 and [Additional information on enhanced visualisation features]( https://htmlpreview.github.io/?https://github.com/the-ouyang-lab/ShinyCell2-tutorial/master/docs/addEnhanVis.html)

+## &#127793; LIS-specific properties

+As part of your build process, create an R data file called `properties.rds` in your application folder, containing a list of (optional) fields described in the next two sections.
+If any are not specified, `ShinyCell2` uses their default settings.

+For an example, see the **_Medicago truncatula_ Meliloti vs. Mock Inoculated Root** generation process above.
+It defines `gene_prefix` and `gene_lookup_filename`.

+### &#127793; Gene linkouts

+Tabs allowing gene selection now display a set of linkouts for each selected gene.
+We obtain these from the LIS `gene_linkouts` microservice, which takes as argument the full-yuck gene name.
+Since the gene names in your Seurat object are generally short forms or represented by another symbol, you must tell `ShinyCell2` how to convert them to full-yuck.
+As part of your build process, create an R data file called `properties.rds`, containing a list with the following (optional) fields:

+`gene_lookup_filename`: Name of a text file containing a lookup table of gene symbol to gene name.
+This file must contain two tab-separated columns; column 1 is the gene name and column 2 is the gene symbol(s).
+If multiple symbols point to the same gene, you may list them on the same row in column 2, separated by commas.
+If missing, `ShinyCell2` will assume that all of your gene names really are names and not symbols, and skip the lookup.

+`gene_prefix`: Prefix that restores the gene names to full-yuck.
+If missing, `ShinyCell2` will assume that the gene names are already full-yuck, and skip the prefixing step.

 # Frequently Asked Questions
 - Q: How much memory / storage space does `ShinyCell2` and the app consume?